UW coach Mike Hopkins to Naz Carter and Hameir Wright: ‘If we want to win, then they got to step up’

 Carter has played in 87 games, which is 70 more than Stewart.

-“We need that leadership,” Hopkins said referring to Carter.
+“We need that leadership,” Hopkins said of Carter.
 “We need that voice.
 We need that intensity.
 Same thing with Hameir.
-If we want to win, then they got to step up.
+If we want to win, then they’ve got to step up.
 Bottom line.”

-Elijah Hardy started at point guard last Thursday and Jamal Bey got the nod on Saturday.
+Elijah Hardy started at point guard last Thursday, and Jamal Bey got the nod Saturday.

 At this rate, it wouldn’t be surprising if freshman backup Marcus Tsohonis were to make his first career start against Oregon State on Thursday.

-Hopkins made it clear that he hasn’t settled on anyone in particular to take over for Quade Green who has been ruled academically ineligible and is out until at least the Pac-12 Tournament.
+Hopkins made it clear that he hasn’t settled on anyone in particular to take over for Quade Green, who was ruled academically ineligible and is out through at least the Pac-12 tournament.

 “It’s going to be position by committee,” Hopkins said.
 “It could be Marcus one day.
 It could be Elijah.
 We want to play a certain way and if they can go out and execute that, then they’re going to play.
 Bottom line.”

-Bey finished with 12 points, 5 rebounds, 2 assists, and 2 turnovers while shooting 4 of 11 from the field and 1 of 5 on three-pointers in 33½ minutes.
+Bey finished with 12 points, five rebounds, two assists and two turnovers while shooting 4 of 11 from the field and 1 of 5 on three-pointers in 33½ minutes.

-Hardy was scoreless on 0-for-3 shooting and just one assist in 13:40 minutes.
+Hardy was scoreless on 0-for-3 shooting with just one assist in 13:40.
 And Tsohonis had three points and one assist in six minutes.

-Before the season it appeared as if Washington had a favorable four-game start to Pac-12 play with home games against lightly regarded UCLA and USC and a road trip to Stanford and California, which finished 10th and 12th respectively in the preseason conference poll.
+Before the season it appeared Washington had a favorable four-game start to Pac-12 play with home games against lightly regarded UCLA and USC and a road trip to Stanford and California, teams that finished 10th and 12th, respectively, in the preseason conference poll.

 However, the Huskies are 1-3 in the Pac-12 with home games this week against Oregon State and No. 9 Oregon.